FAQs about Deferred Action for Parental Accountability, Expanded DACA

+May I travel abroad under deferred action?
 Yes, travel outside of the United States may be allowed, but only if you apply for and are granted “advance parole.”
 Advance parole is advance permission from DHS to leave the United States for certain purposes and may not be used to go on vacation or for general travel.
 We expect that DAPA recipients, like current DACA recipients, will be able to apply for advance parole.
 Advance parole is considered on a case-by-case basis.

+May I apply for advance parole together with my DACA request?
 Yes.
 Filing an application for advance parole together with your applications for deferred action under DACA and employment authorization under expanded DACA will be available as of February 18, 2015.
 However, USCIS will not process the application for advance parole until it has approved the application for DACA.
 You can also file the advance parole application separately after you have been granted DACA.
 NOTE: The expanded DACA program has been put on hold.

 * * * For more information, please contact us email@example.com.
 These FAQs do not constitute legal advice.
 For specific questions about individual circumstances, please consult with an immigration attorney.